 , require in writing the respondent to surrender any firearms that he or she owns or has in his or her possession to the sheriff of the county in which the action under this section was commenced, to the sheriff of the county in which the respondent resides or to another person designated by the respondent and approved by the judge or circuit court commissioner, in accordance with s.
 813.1285

-If the respondent is a peace officer, an order issued under par. (a)
+If the respondent is a peace officer, an injunction issued under sub.
+(4)

 may not require the respondent to surrender a firearm that he or she is required, as a condition of employment, to possess whether or not he or she is on duty.